fabianmontag/fabianmontag/README.md

 - Python
 - OCaml

-My spirit animal is the LAMBda. 🐑
+My spirit animal is the λ. 🐑